 August 31, 2022 | Written by Sarah Griffith.
 Edited by Dr Mastura Monif, Ms Tiffany Rushen, Dr Loretta Piccenna, Ms Amanda Wells (consumer representative) and Ms Sasha Ermichina (consumer representative)

 A message from IAES Blog Staff:

 It is our honor and pleasure to present to all of you an overview of how autoimmune encephalitis can affect cognitive abilities.
-This overview is by the esteemed team at Monash University in Australia & lead by Dr. Mastura Monif, who is on the board of directors for us at the International Autoimmune Encephalitis Society.
+This overview is by the esteemed team at Monash University in Australia & lead by Dr. Mastura Monif, who is a member of IAES’ Medical Advisory Board.

 We are proud to be in collaboration with Dr. Monif and her team in the Australian Autoimmune Encephalitis Consortium Project as we work closely with them to best support AE patients, caregivers and their families.
 This blog has been facilitated by IAES Support Services coordinator Mari Wagner Davis, with input from IAES volunteers Sasha Ermichina (impacted by GFAP AE) and Amanda Wells (caregiver for her daughter with AE).
 These IAES representatives provide input from their unique perspectives, helping to educate researchers in the difficulties that patients and families face.

 You can find out more about the Australian Autoimmune Encephalitis Consortium and their efforts to help those with AE and their families via the following link:

 Cognition in Autoimmune Encephalitis – Summary